vrinch/OrderbookApp/README.md

 Now, you can choose a command to run the project:

-- `expo start` to run on iOS or Android simulator
+- `npx expo start` to run on iOS or Android simulator
-- `expo start --ios` to run on iOS or Android simulator only
+- `npx expo start --ios` to run on iOS or Android simulator only
-- `expo start --android` to run on Android simulator only
+- `npx expo start --android` to run on Android simulator only

 ## Deploying